Setting Up Metadata

 Warning

-- Click on Repository in the ribbon bar and execute the action Metadata.
+- Click on Repository Setup in the ribbon bar and perform the action Content Type.

 Info